These days, keeping your business safe isn’t just about blocking threats. It is about controlling what can run on your devices.

 By allowing only the apps that are needed for work, you reduce distractions and stop unnecessary tools from being installed.
 Devices perform better, and employees stay focused on work.

-Risks of Application Whitelisting
+Risks of application whitelisting

 While application whitelisting is a strong security practice, it does come with a few challenges.
 Businesses should be aware of these risks when planning how to implement application whitelisting across their devices.